How to Create Bootable Linux USB Drive

 Select imagebutton and locate the distribution

 If only one USB drive is attached to your machine, Etcher will automatically select it.
-Otherwise, if more than one SD cards or USB drives are connected make sure you have selected the correct USB drive before flashing the image.
+Otherwise, if more than one SD card or USB drive is connected, make sure you have selected the correct USB drive before flashing the image.

 Click on the